mat-intersections/intersections.io/README.md

 It's a **static website** because we don't need no Wordpress for this.
 Content is in Markdown where possible, EJS (an HTML-like) for markup, CoffeeScript for script and Sass for styles.
 All of these are separately and automagically compiled/watched with [Harp](http://harpjs.com), so the final files are not visible in this repo.

+The CSS is using [Skeleton](http://getskeleton.com), a simple grid/boilerplate, and Sass files are organised with the [7-1 architecture pattern](https://sass-guidelin.es/#architecture).

 ## Set up a development environment

 Install Node.js and NPM.
 Install Harp: `npm install -g harp`.
 Clone this repository, and from inside it, run `harp server` to watch and serve your files as you edit them.
 Boom.